DFKI-NLP/tohyve-services/tohyve_demo/README.md

 ## Description

-ToHyVe Demo: Service Demonstration is a powerful tool that showcases the integration of Automatic Speech Recognition (ASR), Machine Translation (MT), and Text-to-Speech (TTS) services.
-The tool consists of two tabs: "File Upload" and "Website Streaming."
+ToHyVe Demo: Service Demonstration  showcases the integration of Automatic Speech Recognition (ASR), Machine Translation (MT), and Text-to-Speech (TTS) into one use-case.
+The front-end consists of two tabs: "File Upload" and "Website Streaming."
+The demo is available [here](https://dfki-3109.dfki.de/tohyve-demo/).
+Additionally, the service provides an API for programmatic use.

 ### File Upload Tab